nextml/caption-contest-data-api/new_yorker/497/README.md

 * **Target:** The caption the user is asked to rate.

 ### Example query
+The cartoon shown is from cartoon contest #497.

 ![](query.png)

 All possible captions are in captions.txt.
 From these captions, the algorithms